aroeh/docker-quickstart/README.md

 ```

 4. View the apps running in Docker

+> NOTE: The redirect for the blazor app here isn't perfect and doesn't work yet on http://localhost:4002
+> The redirect does work for http://localhost:4001

 If making any changes to a project, the container and image will need to rebuilt.
 I found it easiest to remove all images using docker compose down
 ```